Carbon Monoxide in the Past and Modern Atmosphere

 Chemical and photo-chemical processes in the atmosphere control the lifetimes of most atmospheric trace species (e.g., methane, aerosols, ozone-destroying CFCs) and have a profound influence on the Earth’s climate system.
-Current understanding of atmospheric chemistry is imperfect, and state-of-the-art models need realistic training data sets that describe atmospheric conditions that are very different from today’s, such as the pre-industrial atmosphere.
+Current understanding of atmospheric chemistry is imperfect, and state-of-the-art models need realistic training data sets that describe atmospheric conditions that are very different from

+most atmospheric trace species.
+Because of its strong interaction with OH, CO is a must-have component of any data set that attempts to fully characterize the chemical state of the atmosphere.
+Our prior work provided the first reliable record of CO concentrations for the last 60 years for the Northern Hemisphere.
 We are continuing our work on past CO in the Northern Hemisphere, with the hope of extending the CO concentration and stable isotope records to ≈1750 AD, before the start of the Industrial Period.
 We are also studying CO in in Antarctic ice with the aim to explore CO changes in the natural atmosphere as far back in time as 20,000 years.

 Helmig, D., V.V.
 Petrenko, P. Martinerie, E. Witrant, T. Roeckmann, A. Zuiderweg, R. Holzinger, J. Hueber, C. Stephens, J. White, W. Sturges, A. Baker, T. Blunier, D. Etheridge, M. Rubino and P. Tans.
 2014.
 Reconstruction of Northern Hemisphere 1950 – 2010 atmospheric non-methane hydrocarbons.
 Atmospheric Chemistry and Physics,14, 1463–1483. http://www.atmos-chem-phys.net/14/1463/2014/

 Petrenko, V.V., P. Martinerie, P. Novelli, D. M. Etheridge, I. Levin, Z. Wang, G. Petron, T. Blunier, J. Chappellaz, J. Kaiser, P. Lang, L. P. Steele, F. Vogel, M. A. Leist, J. Mak, R. L. Langenfelds, J. Schwander, J. P. Severinghaus, G. Forster, W. Sturges, M. Rubino, J.W.C.
 White.
 2013.
 A 60 yr record of atmospheric carbon monoxide reconstructed from Greenland firn air.
 Atmospheric Chemistry and Physics, 13, 7567 - 7585. http://www.atmos-chem-phys.net/13/7567/2013/